 Versailles introduces us to Louis VIX as the boy king transforms into the Sun King, building a beautiful palace with a seedy underbelly of sex, violence and betrayal.

-As we prepare for season two to kick off on BBC2 on 21st April, George Blagden and Alexander Vlahos talk us through exactly what to expect for King Louis and his brother Philippe.
+As we prepare for season two, George Blagden and Alexander Vlahos talk us through exactly what to expect for King Louis and his brother Philippe.

 1. King Louis goes off the rails

 When we last saw Louis, his brother Philippe had left the palace and said he didn’t want anything to do with him, and the love of his young adult life, Henriette, had died.
 Meanwhile he had built this monumental palace where he could trust nobody.

 In the opening sequence of season two the insomniac King is sleepwalking in the gardens and awakens in fear in the lake he has built.
 Is he losing his grip on reality?

 Blagden reveals: “We start season two seeing a man who’s very isolated and who stops listening to the people that he should be listening to and starts taking advice from the wrong people, and it’s a perfect example of what happens when you have all of that power – how do you keep it?
 We see him starting to become more and more out of control through the first part of this second season.”